-Unknown photographer / Public domainWhen I hear the word “hero” I instantly think of the three H’s: someone who is honorable, hardworking, and happy.
-When I think more about this word I picture someone who has accomplished good things for people and tries to do the right thing.
+Unknown photographer / Public domainWhen I hear the word “hero,” I instantly think of the three H’s: someone who is honorable, hardworking, and happy.
+When I think more about this word, I picture someone who has accomplished good things for people and tries to do the right thing.
 Hattie Elizabeth Alexander is one person whom I find to be very heroic.

 After her education, she pursued her career, and after much hard work and time, she drastically reduced the number of infants dying from influenzal meningitis.
 Meningitis is the swelling of the inside layer around the brain and spinal cord.
 Hattie was very dedicated to her work and helped at as many locations as she was able to.
 Spending substantial time in the laboratory, Hattie successfully developed an antiserum against Haemophilus Influenzae Serotype B, which decreased the death rate to 20 percent.
-At the same time, but she also was a teacher and a practicing physician working with Columbia University.
+At the same time, she also was a teacher and a practicing physician working with Columbia University.

 Even though Hattie Alexander may not have had a famous face, she did famous things, things worth honoring.
-She saved thousands of babies’ lives each year through her hard work and dedication in Microbiology and Pediatrics.
+She saved thousands of babies’ lives each year through her hard work and dedication in microbiology and pediatrics.
 Giving up her time to help others, and working at many different locations, Hattie really was a true hero.

 When most people think of heroes, they think of strong, muscular people who save lives.
 These types of people are usually thought of as men.
 I believe that you don’t have to be physically strong to be a hero, but you must be emotionally strong.
-You have to have something inside yourself that can pull you through hard times.
-Hattie is my hero because she was a hard worker who put all of her effort into helping others, and most importantly, she had a good outlook on life.
+You have to have something inside you that can pull you through hard times.
+Hattie is my hero because she was a hard worker who put all of her effort into helping others, and, most importantly, she had a good outlook on life.
 Her positive attitude and strength helped her accomplish great things for others.
 She gave them her strength by developing medicines against their diseases, and by doing so, made them stronger.
 This is what makes Hattie Elizabeth Alexander my hero.